 Because of this, and as part of our expanding series of online resources, we recently held a live webinar with medico-legal adviser Dr Jerard Ross and MDU solicitor Helen Churchill, delving into the details of coroners' investigations and answering some of your most pressing questions.

 If you weren't able to catch it live, you can watch a recording of the webinar again by clicking the link below.

 Watch the webinar again here.

-This article was correct at publication on 28/07/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/07/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

 Listen while you learn with our new podcast.
 First up: writing a complaint response